 In essence, the tribe will represent the sports betting hub.
 Locations such as professional sports stadiums, arenas, pari-mutuels and casinos are expected to house the booking agents.
 Although the exact cut of revenue has yet to be officially determined, early reports suggest up to 55% of the share will go to the state in exchange for the tribe’s exclusive rights to control the program.
 The tribe will also be allowed to add up to three new casinos on existing tribal property—most likely in Hollywood, Tampa and Brighton.

 More recently, Florida online sports betting has been approved by the U.S. Department of the Interior, which means the Sunshine State has just become the largest in the nation with legalized sports betting.

 Now that Florida residents know retail and online sports betting will become a reality, the only thing left to do is this: wait it out until it goes live.

-Those in legal online sports betting states can get started with FanDuel Sportsbook by clicking here to take advantage of the platform’s $1,000 risk-free bet.
+Those in legal online sports betting states can get started with FanDuel Sportsbook by clicking here to take advantage of the platform’s $1,000 No-Sweat First Bet.

 Much like New York, nobody knows which sportsbooks will enter the Florida sports betting market first, or even enter the market at all.
 Based on the patterns of recent history—each time a state legalizes sports gambling—Florida sports bettors should anticipate the following sportsbooks to eventually enter the space: